Michael James Nickeas

 - Debut September 4, 2010

-Mike Nickeas played 7 minor league seasons before making his major league debut in 2010.
+Mike Nickeas played 7 minor league seasons before spending four years in the majors.
 He has played for the USA and England in international events.

 Nickeas is the son of a British professional soccer player, Mark Nickeas.
 Mike opted for baseball instead and performed very well.
 He set his high school's record with 98 career RBI.
 In 2001, he was on the US Junior national team.
 He hit .577 and slugged 1.038 in the Junior Pan Am Games and scored 16 runs while driving in 13.
 He was the tournament leader in batting average, runs and slugging, outperforming teammates such as Jeff Francoeur and B.J.
 Upton as well as Yulieski Gourriel.
 He was named to the All-Tournament Team at catcher, but failed to win MVP honors as Kendry Morales of Gold-winning Cuba took the award.